saadeghi/daisyui/README.md

 ---

-## 2. Customize theme and colors (optional)
+## 🎨 Customize theme and colors (optional)

-Add your custom colors in your CSS file
+Add your custom colors in CSS file
 [ [Theming guide and examples][theming-url] ↗︎ ]

 <details>